dwelte/dotfiles/README.md

 dotfiles
 ========

-Just a place for some dotfiles
+Some dot files stuff.
+No fancy install script.
+Just some stuff.